dialect-erc/dialect-erc.github.io/_posts/2023-04-29-Language-technologies-for-digital-inclusion.md

 ---
 layout: post
+teaser: Article about the project featured in the LMU News
 ---

 Featured in the LMU news: "Barbara Plank researches natural language processing (NLP) at LMU.
 She works on language technologies and artificial intelligence with a strong focus on human concerns."